hlopushkaa/MeowBot/README.md

 5) Encouraging the creative potential of children involves the utilization of various techniques and technologies aimed at nurturing their imagination, fantasy, and creative activities.

-## Relevance.

-Robots in kindergartens are becoming increasingly valuable.
-They help children learn math, literacy, science, music, and social skills, addressing individual needs in the face of teacher shortages and growing student populations.

 ## Description of the robot